Enterprise-CMCS/cmcs-eregulations/README.md

 1. From the `db_backup` directory, run `../scripts/restore_local_db.sh`.
 2. Enter the relative path to the SQL backup file created above.
 3. Enter the password to the local database.
 4. Wait for the script to restore the local database from the file.
-This may take a few minutes.
+This may take a few minutes.d

 ## Add a new model